The Big Question: What is the contribution you will make in life?

 Now, it’s time to ask: what do I need to do to get it, or, more simply, how am I going to get it?

-What is interesting here is that your purpose may already have an altruistic element built into it.
+What’s interesting here is that your purpose may already have an altruistic element built into it.
 There’s a link between your purpose and what the world needs.
-That means that you won’t find it very hard to connect one to the other.
-Let’s continue our example from the previous section:
+That means that connecting them should not be very difficult.
+Let’s continue with the example from the previous section:

 Vision: I am a successful cardiologist.

-Why: I want to help reduce the number of deaths from heart disease.
+Why: I want to help reduce the number of people dying from heart disease.

-Mission: I will continuously research heart disease topics, I will publish articles and studies to share my findings, and I will cure as many patients as I can throughout my life.
+Mission: I will continuously research heart disease topics, publish articles and studies to share my findings, and cure as many patients as I can throughout my life.

 Do you see how it all connects, and how the mission is now very practical?
-As a matter of fact, we often confuse the mission with the purpose, because they seem to be very close in their definition.
+As a matter of fact, we often confuse the mission with the purpose because they are very close in their definition.
 But if you look at a few key differences, each of them will become more clear:

 Mission / Purpose

-Job / Calling – your mission is a job that you have to execute, while your purpose is your calling.
+- Job / Calling—your mission is a job you have to execute, while your purpose is your calling.

-Functional / Emotional – your mission is a functional, practical endeavor, but your purpose is an emotional response.
+- Functional / Emotional—your mission is a functional, practical endeavor; your purpose is an emotional response.

-Focused / Empowering – your mission requires focus on task execution, but your purpose gives you the power to go for it.
+- Focused / Empowering—your mission requires you to focus on task execution, but your purpose gives you the power to go for it.

-Later, after you have completed your mission worksheet, evaluate whether you haven’t muddled your purpose with it.
-It’s a common issue that has happened to me many times.
-You need to be very clear in the separation of your mission and your purpose.
+Later, after you’ve completed your mission worksheet, evaluate whether you haven’t muddled your purpose with the mission.
+It’s a common issue that happens often.
+With a bit of analysis and self-reflection, you should be able to define each distinctly and clearly.

 Components of Your Mission